It is customary and proper etiquette to give tips or gratuities to your wedding vendors.

 Ask before you sign your contract, so you know if tipping is optional or contractual.

 Below is a go-to guide on tipping wedding vendors.
-Tipping isn’t required, unless a service charge is spelled out in your contract.
+Tipping or gratuities aren’t required, unless a service charge is in your signed contract.

-Tipping is a voluntary and customary expression of appreciation for exceptional service.
+Tipping or gratuities are voluntary and customary expression of appreciation for exceptional service.

 The golden rule is to check your vendor list to make sure you don’t forget to tip someone.

 1).
 Use the guidelines below, and write a check, venmo, or place cash into an envelope with their name on the outside of the envelope.
 Always carry additional cash and bring your check book for possibility of overtime charges or other incidentals.